hotmeteor/spectator/README.md

     }
 }
 ```
 The test is verifying that both the request and the response are valid according to the spec, in this case located in `Api.v1.json`.
+This type of testing promotes TDD: you can write endpoint contract tests against your endpoints _first_, and then ensure your spec and implementation are aligned.

 Within your spec, each possible response should be documented.
 For example, a single `POST` endpoint may result in a `2xx`, `4xx`, or even `5xx` code response.
 Additionally, your endpoints will likely have particular parameter validation that needs to be adhered to.
 This is what makes contract testing different from functional testing: in functional testing, successful and failed responses are tested for outcomes; in contract testing, requests and responses are tested for conformity and outcomes don't matter.